-On this Christmas Eve’s Eve, we quietly celebrate John of Cantius (1390 – 1473), or ‘Kanty’ in the original Polish transliteration – was a scholar, a teacher, a gentleman, a priest and, most of all, a saint, who spent his whole life as a professor in at the Krakow Academy, which he later dubbed the Jagiellonian, which still maintains a high standard of scholarship to this day, and where a young Karol Wojtyla – the future Pope John Paul II – did his first undergraduate studies in philology and various languages (which stood him in quite good stead as a future polyglot, speaking any number of languages).
+On this Christmas Eve’s Eve, we quietly celebrate the commemoration of John of Cantius (1390 – 1473), or ‘Kanty’ in the original Polish transliteration – a scholar, a teacher, a gentleman, a priest and, most of all, a saint, who spent his whole life as a professor at the Krakow Academy, later named the Jagiellonian, which still maintains a high standard of scholarship to this day.
+It was here that a young Karol Wojtyla – the future Pope John Paul II – did his undergraduate studies in philology and various languages, standing the future polyglot in good stead as a spiritual father to over a billion Catholics.

-Father John, although sharing Polish heritage, did not have the well-traveled, public vocation of the future pontiff, but spent most of his life in one place, stationed at his university teaching philosophy to undergraduates, beloved by all his students.
+Father John, although sharing Polish heritage, did not have the well-traveled, public vocation of the future pontiff, but spent most of his life in one place, stationed at his university, teaching philosophy, beloved by all his students.
 He did contribute to the advance of what we now call science, helping to formulate the theory of impetus, the basis of Newton’s first law, which undergirds all of modern physics.

 Yet his guiding principle was humility, a life hidden from the wider world, following the maxim of the future Saint Philip Neri – whom he resembles in some ways – amare nesciri, ‘love to be unknown’.
 The holy priest took as his motto: